marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 title:  "Network data corruption on Gigabyte R120-P31 - Part 1"
 date:   2016-06-19 21:00:00
 categories: jekyll update
-summary: "In this post I have summed up some of the steps I have gone through to debug a subtle data corruption issue encountered on a Gigabyte ARM64 R120-MP31.
+summary: "In this post I have summarized some of the steps I have gone through to debug a subtle data corruption issue encountered on a Gigabyte ARM64 R120-MP31.
 This first part covers integrity investigations at the transport layer (i.e.
 TCP checksums) and at link layer (i.e. Ethernet CRC32)."